Cris329983/osticket-prereqs/README.md

 </p>
 <p>

 Here you can see the Windows Features window, where various optional Windows components can be turned on or off.
 The highlighted item is Internet Information Services (IIS), which is not currently enabled.
-This step is part of a pre-installation process to configure system features needed for IT service environments.
+This step is part of a pre-installation process to configure system features needed for IT service environments, I also configured the server to support PHP execution by enabling the CGI feature since is required for IIS to properly process .php files.
+Since osTicket is a PHP-based web application, enabling FastCGI ensures that the PHP interpreter can communicate efficiently with the IIS server to serve dynamic content.
 </p>
 <br />